Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: Acknowledgements

 \section{Acknowledgements}

+We thank Prasanth Chatarasi for his insightful feedback.
 Support for this work was provided through the ARIAA co-design center funded by the U.S. Department of Energy (DOE) Office of Science, Advanced Scientific Computing Research program.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.
+Parts of this work were supported through a fellowship by NEC Laboratories Europe, Project grant PID2020-112827GB-I00 funded by MCIN/AEI/ 10.13039/501100011033, RTI2018-098156-B-C53 (MCIU/AEI/FEDER,UE) and grant 20749/FPI/18 from Fundación Séneca.